 The large side torsos and low engine cap makes Standard Engine builds highly viable, especially as the penalty for losing a side torso with Light Engine can be punishing.
-Never, ever put an XL on a Stalker.
+Unless you are a professional lunatic, never, ever put an XL in a Stalker.

 Note that the Stalker's arms have missile bay doors.
-When missile weapons are equipped, the bay doors are enabled and provide a damage reduction bonus when closed.
-The bay doors must be left open if you wish to fire missiles without a delay.
+When missile weapons are equipped, the bay doors are enabled and provide a damage reduction bonus when closed as long as a weapon inside still has remaining ammo.
+The bay doors will open automatically without delay when weapons are fired.

 |STK-5M||21||2||1||1||21||0||FALSE||310||13.1 kph/s||60o @ 67.5o/s||20o|

 |STK-3F||21||11||11||21||0||FALSE||310||13.1 kph/s||85o @ 67.5o/s||20o|

 |STK-3H||21||1||1||21||0||FALSE||310||13.1 kph/s||60o @ 67.5o/s||20o|

 |STK-4N||2||11||11||21||0||FALSE||310||13.1 kph/s||60o @ 67.5o/s||20o|

 |STK-7D||0||FALSE||0||0.0 kph/s||0o @ 0.0o/s||0o|